Peer Mentors. Who are we? What do we do? Why do we do it?

 In addition, it provides learning experiences in which all can develop and apply life skills, explore their personal attitudes and values and acquire a maturity to face the challenges of adult life.

 Specifically the aims of Peer Mentoring are to:

 Peer Mentors.
 How do we do it?

-We currently have 38 Peer Mentors in Year 11 and 63 Peer Mentors in Year 10.
-In addition to this we have a strong Peer Mentor Leadership team consisting of two Head Peer Mentors, two Deputy Head Peer Mentors and five Assistant Head or Senior Peer Mentors.
+We currently have 85 Peer Mentors in Year 10 and 11.
+In addition to this we have a strong Peer Mentor Leadership team consisting of three Head Peer Mentors and two Deputy Head Peer Mentors.
 This leadership team play a crucial part in the smooth day to day running of the scheme.